 With Webex Control Hub, organizations can define their data retention policy for meetings and messaging, including transcripts, highlights, recordings, and messaging content.
 Organizations can easily search meetings and messaging content using the eDiscovery search and extraction tool.
 This solution provides support for any required cloud security compliance certifications and compliance regulations.
 In addition, IT Admins are provided with controls to minimize their risk profile including disabling sharing of files for high-risk users, disabling screen sharing, or controlling external and internal communications.

 To extend the security capabilities of Webex, best-of-breed integrated solutions can be quickly deployed to protect an organization’s data as well as the data of its partners.
-They prevent sensitive data leakage and provide anti-malware protection and multi-factor authentication.
+They prevent sensitive data leakage and provide anti-malware protection.
+This year we added DUO multi-factor authentication (MFA) for an added level of protection.

 To ensure users adhere to compliance policies, Cisco Cloudlock provides visibility into and control over sensitive information stored in Webex messaging with more than 80 existing policies and an ability to create new policies.
 Cloudlock can automatically delete files or messages when policy violations are discovered, notify admins, and remove users from spaces.